-Some not-for-profit organisations may take out directors and officers liability insurance (often called 'D&O' insurance), to provide board members with protection against personal liability if they are sued for certain 'wrongful acts' (to the extent allowed under the law).
+Some not-for-profit organisations may take out directors and officers liability insurance (often called 'D&O' insurance).
+This insurance provides board members with protection against personal liability if they are sued for certain 'wrongful acts' (to the extent allowed under the law) when conducting their duties as a board member.
 Some of these acts can include negligently giving wrong advice, requesting someone to perform a dangerous task, dismissing staff without proper authority or process, discriminatory conduct and misleading or deceiving the public in some way.

-Generally, board members will only be covered if the 'wrongful act' committed was within the scope of their position in the community organisation, and the wrongful act was not a wilful (that is, intentional) breach of duty to the organisation or an improper use of position or information.
+Generally, board members will only be covered if the 'wrongful act' committed was within the scope of their position in the organisation, and the wrongful act was not a wilful (that is, intentional) breach of their duty to the organisation or an improper use of their position or information.

-Limitations on organisations which are companies limited by guarantee The Corporations Act contains limitations on when a CLG can insure its board members: CLGs (and CLGs that are registered charities with the ACNC) cannot pay an insurance premium against a liability (other than one for legal costs) arising out of conduct involving a wilful (that is, intentional) breach of duty in relation to the organisation, and CLGs (but not CLGs that are registered charities with the ACNC) cannot pay an insurance premium against a liability (other than one for legal costs) arising out of the board member's improper use of position or information (that is, to gain an advantage for themselves or someone else or cause detriment to the organisation).
-As board members of CLGs that are registered charities with the ACNC do not have duties to not improperly use their position or information, there is no need for these CLGs to obtain insurance for this liability.
+Limitations on organisations which are companies limited by guarantee The Corporations Act contains limitations on when a CLG can insure its board members:

+- CLGs (and CLGs that are registered charities with the ACNC) cannot pay an insurance premium against a liability (other than one for legal costs) arising out of conduct involving a wilful (that is, intentional) breach of duty in relation to the organisation, and - CLGs (but not CLGs that are registered charities with the ACNC) cannot pay an insurance premium against a liability (other than one for legal costs) arising out of the board member's improper use of position or information (that is, to gain an advantage for themselves or someone else or cause detriment to the organisation).

-See our insurance and risk management for community organisations guide.
+For more information, see our risk management and insurance for community organisations guide.